by The Rogue Muslim in Soul on 16th July, 2024

 So why is this a tragedy of the senses?
 Why is this a timeless tragedy that unites millions of mourners and revolutionaries every year?
 And yes, I intentionally use the word revolutionary to unite us all, because to commemorate the revolutionary act of Imam Hussain (AS) and his companions today is an act of revolutionary resistance against oppressors that wish to silence the tragedy that saved Islam.

 Sight: Karbala is a tragedy for one’s eyes.
-In today’s socio-political climate we are increasingly becoming desensitized to the loss of human life.
-To the loss of human connection and to the loss of our capacity to grieve.
 Karbala revitalizes the sense and the ability to connect through remembrance of what the Martyr’s experienced, and what the Women of Karbala witnessed.
 When you close your eyes, and re-tell the stories of Karbala in your mind, you can picture the flagbearer of Islam – Hazrat Abbas (A.S.) fighting to get water for the young children who had been starved of water for 3 days.
 You can picture the army of Yazid attacking him, piercing his body, and slaughtering his hands as he sought to quench the thirst of the children.
-You can picture the neck of the six-month old baby – the great grandson of the Holy Prophet (SAW) – being pierced with a 3-pronged arrow when his father Imam Hussain (AS) took him out on the plains of Karbala to plead with the army of Yazid to let his infant son have water.
-You can picture Hazrat Ali-Akbar whose face was said to resemble that of the Holy Prophet (SAW) valiantly fight for Truth and Justice.
+You can picture the neck of the six-month old baby – the great grandson of the Holy Prophet (ﷺ) – being pierced with a 3-pronged arrow when his father Imam Hussain (AS) took him out on the plains of Karbala to plead with the army of Yazid to let his infant son have water.
+You can picture Hazrat Ali-Akbar whose face was said to resemble that of the Holy Prophet (ﷺ) valiantly fight for Truth and Justice.
 You can picture Imam Hussain (AS) picking up the shredded bodies of his sons, of his brother, and of his friends, at least 72 times.
 You can envision the strength and pain it would have taken to watch your loved ones depart this world to defend and save the faith.
 Our faith.
-You can picture the shackles placed on the necks and feet of ladies of the household of the Prophet and on his eldest great-grandson, Imam Zain-ul-Abideen (AS), as they walked from Karbala to Damascus.
+You can picture the shackles placed on the necks and feet of ladies of the household of the Prophet (ﷺ) and on his eldest great-grandson, Imam Zain-ul-Abideen (AS), as they walked from Karbala to Damascus.
 You can picture the blood seeping out of their bodies from the tightness of the shackles.

 Because you can see this happening in some form today.
-From the Islamophobic attacks and post-9/11 hijabs being snatched, to the genocide against Palestinians and Kashmiris today, where they witness the blood of their loved ones being shed every day.
+From the Islamophobic attacks and post-9/11 hijabs being snatched, to the genocide against Palestinians in Gaza and Kashmiris today.
+You see the children being starved and deprived of water, as they witness the blood of their loved ones being shed every day.
 And if you can’t see this, Karbala will open your eyes for you.
 For it is at Karbala where the culmination of the worst offences against humanity occurred.

 “Indeed we belong to Allah, and to Him we are returning.
 We are happy with His will and carry out His command.”

 You can hear this because how often have you cried at the injustices you hear of.
+How often do you hear screams and cries of help in every video coming out of Gaza?
 How often have you heard Black Men and Women, pleading and crying “I can’t breathe!”
 How often have you heard the cries of mothers losing their babies due to family separation?
 And if you can’t hear it, Karbala will open your heart so you do.

 Touch: If you can’t hear Karbala, you can feel it.
 You can touch the plains of Karbala – the desert sand that absorbed the blood of Truth and Justice.
 You can feel the touch of Hazrat Abbas (AS) laying on the lap of Imam Hussain (AS), broken and crying out Labbayk Ya Hussain